prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::

 Review the latest Ethereum Foundation validator advisories.
-Testnet advisories are available on the [Prater Staking Launchpad](https://prater.launchpad.ethereum.org/en/overview).
+Testnet advisories are available on the [Prater Staking Launchpad](https://prater.launchpad.ethereum.org/en/overview) and [Prater Staking Launchpad](https://ropsten.launchpad.ethereum.org/en/overview).
 Mainnet advisories are on the [Mainnet Staking Launchpad](https://launchpad.ethereum.org/en/overview).

 Next, we'll create your validator keys with the [Ethereum Staking Deposit CLI](https://github.com/ethereum/staking-deposit-cli).
 Before proceeding, we recommend temporarily moving over to a **new machine that has never been connected to the internet** if possible.
 This will reduce the risk that your validator private key is exposed to an adversary.
 We'll carry an encrypted version of your private key to your primary machine after creating your account on this "airgapped" machine.